Health and appearance of Michael Jackson: Death investigation

 In the afternoon of June 25, 2009, Jackson's death was reported as an accidental versus natural death case to the Los Angeles County Department of Coroner by the LAPD.
 The coroner completed a body examination at the hospital in the late afternoon.
 Later that day, the Los Angeles Sheriff's Department-Air Bureau transported Jackson's body to the Coroner's Forensic Science Center.

-Two days after, Jackson had died Murray told the police that he had arrived at Jackson's residence at 12:50 a.m. on June 25.
-He said doses of lorazepam and midazolam hadn't put Jackson to sleep throughout the night so he had given him 25 milligrams of propofol at around 10:40 a.m.
-He stated that the propofol had been diluted with lidocaine.
+Two days after Jackson died, Murray told the police that he had arrived at Jackson's residence at 12:50 a.m. on June 25.
+He said doses of lorazepam and midazolam had not put Jackson to sleep throughout the night and so he had given him 25 milligrams of propofol at around 10:40 a.m.
+He said the propofol had been diluted with lidocaine.

 Murray said he had administered the drug at Jackson's request, after which Jackson fell asleep.
-Murray stated at some point he had gone to the bathroom, and when he returned he had found Jackson not breathing and had started CPR.
+Murray stated that at some point, he had gone to the bathroom, and when he returned, he had found Jackson not breathing and had started CPR.
 Murray said he had given Jackson propofol "virtually every day" for a little more than two months.
 He said Jackson had told him it would be the only thing that would help him sleep and that he had received it before.

 Murray stated he had feared Jackson had been becoming addicted.
-Three days before Jackson's death he had begun to reduce the use of propofol, and with Jackson's reluctant cooperation he had relied more on lorazepam and midazolam.
-According to Murray, Jackson had not needed propofol in the night of June 23, but the next night lorazepam and midazolam had not helped Jackson sleep.
+Three days before Jackson's death, he had begun to reduce the use of propofol, and with Jackson's reluctant cooperation, he had relied more on lorazepam and midazolam.
+According to Murray, Jackson had not needed propofol on the night of June 23, but the next night, lorazepam and midazolam had not helped Jackson sleep.

 On June 29, the coroner's office issued a subpoena requesting all of Jackson's medical records.
-Murray only handed over few documents referring to sporadic medical care he had provided since 2006, but no records referring to treatments in Jackson's final months.
+Murray only handed over a few documents referring to sporadic medical care he had provided since 2006, but no records referring to treatments in Jackson's final months.
 A few days later, the DEA confirmed they had joined the investigations into Jackson's death.
 A spokesperson said the agency would "routinely offer assistance to any agency regarding the Federal Controlled Substance act".

 Following Jackson's death, a police warrant issued against his attending physician, Conrad Murray, said that Jackson's many doctors had used nineteen distinct aliases while prescribing medications for Jackson.
-Police found a CD mentioning the "Omar Arnold" alias when they raided the Las Vegas, Nevada home and office of Conrad Murray, Jackson's personal physician.
+Police found a CD mentioning the "Omar Arnold" alias when they raided the Las Vegas, Nevada, home and office of Conrad Murray, Jackson's personal physician.
 Use of pseudonyms by celebrities' doctors is common practice for maintaining the confidentiality of patients' medical history.